John Edward Healy

+Early life and education

 Healy was born on St. Patrick's day 1872, in Drogheda, County Louth, the son of a solicitor James Stanislaus Healy and his mother Kate Mary Appleyard was the daughter of a Church of Ireland clergyman.
 Educated in Drogheda Grammar School and Trinity College Dublin he graduated with a degree in Literature and Classics, winning prizes while at college.
+He studied law and was called to the bar in 1906 although never practiced.

+Career and Political Involvement

 He taught in Rathmines and at Alexandra College.
-He studied law and was called to the bar in 1906 although never practiced.

 A journalist he wrote for the Dublin Evening Mail, and was editor of it for two years, before joining the Irish Times, during his time at the Irish Times he also served as special representative for the London Times in Ireland.

 A member of the Church of Ireland, he served as editor of The Church of Ireland Gazette.

 Healy was a staunch Unionist, had shots were fired at his home during the War of Independence, he defended the Unionist cause in his writings in the Irish Times as his obituary in The Times of London it was noted that, he was the protagonist of a losing cause.

+Personal life

-Healy married Adeline Alton (1872–1961) in 1898 and had two sons.
+Healy married Adeline Alton in 1898 and had two sons.
 Ernest Alton Healy was a flight lieutenant with the RAF, and Lewis Edward Healy was a journalist.
 He died in 1934 at the age of 62.
-He is buried in Deans Grange Cemetery.